43-Degree Water Inline Spinner

 There were fish all sizes.
 Little, medium, three pounds and bigger.
 From right near the bottom of the boat to bottom 12 feet down.

 My awkward approach was to cast a Yum Dinger—a fat bodied plastic worm—which Brian was doing, too.
 We got no hits, and I just felt put off by the situation.
 Except for that red-eared slider in the photo.
 I put my 70=200mm zoom lens on, and I got the boat right up next to it.
-I might post one of those shots on FB when I get around to developing it in Lightroom.
+I was thinking of posting one of those shots on FB after getting around to developing it in Lightroom, but I found a literary/nature journal that accepts photo essays, and I have photos of turtles going back more than a decade to draw on.
+Not that I won’t post the shot after the six months of the rights they buy are up.

 The picture you see gives you more of a sense of the water that held those fish.